 The University is accredited by the Higher Learning Commission.

-The program provides students with the applied and theoretical knowledge needed for leadership roles.
+The program provides students with the applied and theoretical knowledge needed for leadership roles and professional roles.
 Upon completion, students possess the skills, risk management and insurance knowledge, ethics, technological competency, and confidence necessary to succeed in the insurance and financial services industry.